oracle-samples/oci-data-science-ai-samples/labs/custom_kv_labs/lab-00-policies.md

 ## **Summary**

 Congratulations! </br>
-In this lab you have learnt how to set up your OCI Document Understanding policies.
+In this lab, you have learnt how to set up your OCI Document Understanding policies.

 You may now **proceed to the next lab**.